jeanettie/code_louisville_django/README.md

 Finally the contact page will not be available and will be setup at a later time using Django Forms.

-## Setup Python:
+# Setup Python:
 https://www.python.org/downloads/
 For Linux/MacOS you can use apt/yum or brew to install also.

 I would highly recommend using virtual environments for your python projects.
 To make that easy you can:

-    pip install pipenv
+    pip virtualenv env
-The first time you do a pip install in your project directory pipenv will check for a virtualenv and create one of it is absent.

 To activate the virtual environment in your console enter:

-    pipenv shell
+    activate env or source activate env

-And to exit the pipenv shell:
+And to deactivate:

-    exit
-And you will be in a shell in your virtual environment for that project.
+    deactivate or source deactivate

 ## Django project setup
 The official Django documentation can be found here: